-A general Conservation and Management Measure aimed at managing sharks within the WCPFC was developed in 2006 (CMM2006-05).
+A general Conservation and Management Measure (CMM) aimed at managing sharks within the WCPFC was developed in 2006 (CMM2006-05).
 This measure was subsequently updated and refined in 2008 (CMM2008-06), 2009 (CMM2009-04) and 2010 (CMM2010-07), in addition specific measure have been developed for oceanic whitetip sharks (CMM2011-04); whale sharks (CMM2012-04) and silky sharks (CMM2013-08).
-The general shark measure has evolved over the years but currently requires accurate reporting of key sharks, encourages live release of sharks and attempts to address issues of fining through a 5% fin to carcass ratio.
+The general shark measure has evolved over the years but currently requires accurate reporting of key shark speciess, encourages live release of sharks and attempts to address issues of fining through a 5% fin to carcass ratio.
 In addition, CMM2014-05 was developed to limit the use of wire traces and shark lines in tuna and billfish target longline sets.
 The species specific measures all have a retention ban, reporting requirements and the whale sharks measure also prohibits specific targeting of purse seine sets on whale sharks.
-Notes on specifc CMMs
+Notes on specific CMMs

 include;

-CMM 2010-07 Conservation and Management Measure for Sharks This CMM was originally designed to encourage full utilization of retained sharks, among the components of this measure was the requirement that vessels shall have on board fins that total no more than 5% of the weight of sharks on board up to the first point of landing.
+CMM 2010-07 Conservation and Management Measure for Sharks.
+This CMM was originally designed to encourage full utilization of retained sharks, among the components of this measure was the requirement that vessels shall have on board fins that total no more than 5% of the weight of sharks on board up to the first point of landing.
 This CMM replaced Conservation and Management Measure 2009-04, which was similar and an extension of CMM 2008-06, which was an extension of CMM 2006-05, which originally went into force on January 1st 2008.
 Observer records indicate a change in the observed practices of dealing with sharks in the purse seine fishery from the year 2008 to 2009 (Figure 8, bottom panel).
-The proportion of sharks that were finned was significantly reduced and the proprtion discarded increased and has been approximately 80-100% from 2009-2014.
-During this time the coverage of the purse seine fleet increased significantly, so the dramatic decrease in the proportion finned maybe partly an artifact of a more extensive sample of the the fleet, thought the CMM likely had some impact in the changes of handling sharks.
-Observer data for the key shark species in the longline fishery indicates that the years preceeding the CMM were similar (with respect to the fate of sharks) as to those after, with an increase in the number of sharks retained (carcass along with fins as per the CMM) evident in recent years.
+The proportion of sharks that were finned was significantly reduced and the proportion discarded increased and has been approximately 80-100% from 2009-2014.
+During this time the coverage of the purse seine fleet increased significantly, so the dramatic decrease in the proportion finned may partly be an artefact of a more extensive sample of the fleet, thought the CMM likely had some impact in the changes of handling sharks.
+Observer data for the key shark species in the longline fishery indicates that the years preceding the CMM were similar (with respect to the fate of sharks) as to those after, with an increase in the number of sharks retained (carcass along with fins as per the CMM) evident in recent years.

-CMM 2011-04 Conservation and Management Measure of Oceanic Whitetip Shark This CMM went into force on January 1, 2013, as such there should be a reduction in the proportion of retained and finned oceanic white tip sharks over the period 2013 and 2014.
-The measure aimed at the reduction in mortality of oceanic whitetip sharks in part beause It was noted that the 5% fin to carcass requirement doesn't necessarily lead to a reduction in mortality, as a result this measure was designed to prohibit the retention (and finning) of oceanic whitetip.
-Observations of oceanic white tip sharks in the longline fishery have generally indicated reduction in the proportion finned since the mid 2000's (Figure 9).
+CMM 2011-04 Conservation and Management Measure of Oceanic Whitetip Shark.
+This CMM went into force on January 1, 2013, as such there should be a reduction in the proportion of retained and finned oceanic white tip sharks over the period 2013 and 2014.
+The measure aimed at the reduction in mortality of oceanic whitetip sharks in part because it was noted that the 5% fin to carcass requirement doesn't necessarily lead to a reduction in mortality, as a result this measure was designed to prohibit the retention (and finning) of oceanic whitetip.
+Observations of oceanic white tip sharks in the longline fishery have generally indicated reduction in the proportion finned since the mid-2000s (Figure 9).
 However, proportionally more oceanic whitetip sharks were retained in 2013 (the first year of the CMM).
-With respect to the purse seine fishery, the proportion of oceanic whitetip sharks that were either finned or discarded increased, but the proportion retained decredased (Figure 9).
-It seems that this is only partially working.
+With respect to the purse seine fishery, the proportion of oceanic whitetip sharks that were either finned or discarded increased, but the proportion retained decreased (Figure 9).
+It seems that this measure is partially successful.